blublinsky/akka-sample-cluster-kubernetes-scala/README.md

 Now push it to any registry accessable from cluster - current configuration is using dockerHub

-Then `akka-cluster.yml` should be sufficient to deploy a 3-node Akka Cluster
+Then `akka-cluster.yaml` should be sufficient to deploy a 3-node Akka Cluster

-    kubectl apply -f kubernetes/akka-cluster.yml
+    kubectl apply -f kubernetes/akka-cluster.yaml

+There are 2 ways to make it work with Istio 1.5.x and above:
+* Add port 443 to the excluded outbound ports [akka-cluster-443](kubernetes/akka-cluster-443.yaml)
+* Add API server to the excluded outbond IPs [akka-cluster](kubernetes/akka-cluster.yaml).
+To find the IP of the API server (used here) run `kubectl get svc kubernetes -o jsonpath='{.spec.clusterIP}'`

 To test application you can use port forward.
 To see configuration, use port 8558: